-If at any time a retailer requests that a customer's supply be reassigned to a different network tariff and TasNetworks approves of that change, the reassignment of network tariff(s) will apply from the beginning of the normal billing period following the month in which written advice is received from the retailer by TasNetworks.
+If at any time a retailer requests that a customer's supply be reassigned to a different network tariff and TasNetworks approves of that change, the reassignment of network tariff(s) - except in the case of high voltage or demand customers - will apply from the requested date, which must be future dated.
 Changes of network tariff will not be made retrospectively.